 Object Storage

 By default, the Project Quay Operator uses the ObjectBucketClaim Kubernetes API to provision object storage.
 Consuming this API decouples the Project Quay Operator from any vendor-specific implementation.
-Red Hat OpenShift Data Foundation provides this API through its NooBaa component, which will be used in this example.
+Red Hat OpenShift Data Foundation provides this API through its NooBaa component, which is used as an example throughout this documentation.

-Project Quay can be manually configured to use any of the following supported cloud storage options:
+Project Quay can be manually configured to use multiple storage cloud providers, including the following:

 • Amazon S3 (see S3 IAM Bucket Policy for details on configuring an S3 bucket policy for Project Quay)